muratk3n/thirdwave/tr/2020/07/gocebele-anadolu.md

 Bhabha, H. K. (1990).
 DissemiNation: Time, narrative, and the margins of the modern nation.
 In H. K. Bhabha (Ed.), Nation and narration.
 London: Routledge.

 Çağaptay, S. (2006).
 Islam, secularism, and nationalism in modern Turkey who is a Turk?
 London: Routledge.

+Karpat, K. H. (2001).
+The politicization of Islam: Reconstructing identity, state, faith, and community in the late Ottoman state.
+Oxford: Oxford University Press.